outerbounds/metaflow-torchrun/examples/min-gpt/README.md

 7. `flow.py` uses the above script via `current.torch.run(entrypoint="main.py")`.

-- The flow can be run using `python flow.py --package-suffixes=.yaml --environment=pypi run`
+- The flow can be run using `python flow.py run` if using the OSS version with the `eddieob/min-gpt:3` docker image.
 - If you are on the [Outerbounds](https://outerbounds.com/) platform, you can leverage `fast-bakery` for blazingly fast docker image builds.
-This can be used by `python flow.py --package-suffixes=.yaml --environment=fast-bakery run`
+This can be used by `python flow.py --environment=fast-bakery run`